vtex/vtex-courses/courses/basic-blocks/steps/04_pdp/en.md

 ## Product blocks

-Most product blocks, unlike content blocks, are inserted into a certain context, making them a little bit "plug-n-play": placing `product-images` on the product page will automatically lead to images being rendered on that page, the same being valid for price and name.
+Unlike content blocks, most product blocks are inserted into a specific context, making them a bit "plug-n-play": placing `product images` on the product page automatically renders images on that page, the same being true for price and name.

-This doesn't mean that these blocks are less customizable, quite the opposite actually, as we'll soon see.
+This doesn't mean that these blocks are less customizable, quite the opposite, actually, as we'll soon see.

 ## Activity

-Build a product page using the following blocks in `product.jsonc` and declare it in the `store/blocks` folder: [`product-images`](https://developers.vtex.com/docs/guides/vtex-store-components-productimages), [`product-price`](https://developers.vtex.com/docs/guides/vtex-store-components-productprice), [`product-name`](https://developers.vtex.com/docs/guides/vtex-store-components-productname) and [`buy-button`](https://developers.vtex.com/docs/guides/vtex-store-components-buybutton).
+Build a product page using the following blocks in `product.jsonc` and declare it in the `store/blocks` folder: [`product-images`](https://developers.vtex.com/docs/guides/vtex-store-components-productimages), [`product-price`](https://developers.vtex.com/docs/guides/vtex-store-components-productprice), [`product-name`](https://developers.vtex.com/docs/guides/vtex-store-components-productname), and [`buy-button`](https://developers.vtex.com/docs/guides/vtex-store-components-buybutton).
 We expect the structure to contain the following:

 1. A **row** in `store.product`;